aschleg/numberr/README.md

-## Numberr
+## About Numberr

-Numberr is an R package featuring many number-theoretic algorithms and functions related to number theory.
+The numberr package contains many algorithms and functions related to number theory.
+Most functions are written in `C++` using [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html).

 ## Installation